 The Ideal Solution

 An easy way to solve your problem is to buy a cellular signal booster.
-With this piece of technology, your phone has an easier time communicating with the nearest cell tower.
-A signal booster comes equipped with three main parts, including:
+Depending on your needs, you can buy a booster for your home, workplace, or vehicle.
+With this technology, your phone has an easier time communicating with the nearest cell tower.
+A cell phone signal booster comes equipped with three main parts, including:

 An external antenna: Communicates with the tower to capture a signal which it sends to the amplifier.